cobrce/Eldenring-boss-timer-ASL/README.md

 ## Credit
-- Thanks to The Grand Archives for the AOB pattern
+- Thanks to Norii from The Grand Archives for the AOB pattern and inventory reading code
 - Thanks to [drtchops](https://github.com/drtchops/asl) for the the ASL repository
 - Thanks to Ero from autosplitter's discord for the help with controls creation
 - SplitMemory.dll is used to read state of Bosses